Marcus Semien Player Props: Rangers vs. Guardians

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .438, fueled by 40 extra-base hits.
+- Semien leads Texas in slugging percentage (.433) thanks to 40 extra-base hits.

-- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 61st and he is 65th in slugging.

-- Semien has reached base via a hit in 68 games this year (of 91 played), and had multiple hits in 29 of those games.
+- Semien has picked up a hit in 68 of 92 games this season, with multiple hits 29 times.

-- Semien has had an RBI in 37 games this year (40.7%), including 13 multi-RBI outings (14.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Semien has driven home a run in 37 games this year (40.2%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.